- What Is It?

-Marfan syndrome facts*
+Marfan syndrome definition and facts*

 *Marfan syndrome facts medical author: William C. Shiel Jr., MD, FACP, FACR